mofarhan1/CPRService/README.md

-# Patient API
+# Person API.
+Data comes from a CSV file that we upload and store to the database

 # The API supports
-- Get a list of all person
+- Get a list of all Persons
-- Get a Patient
+- Get a person

 # Data comes from a CSV file that we upload and store to the database